SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-remote-sensing/data-viz-landsat.md

 ### Exercise 2.2 Create a cloud-free true color image.

 This exercise will walk through how to create a true color composite image using Landsat 8 bands and remove clouds from the image using the Cloud Masking plugin.
-Check the link just to see some of the L8 spectral specifications https://www.usgs.gov/landsat-missions/landsat-8
+Check the link just to see some of the L8 spectral specifications [https://www.usgs.gov/landsat-missions/landsat-8](https://www.usgs.gov/landsat-missions/landsat-8)

-1. Open QGIS
+1. Open QGIS.
-2. Under “Recent Projects,” select “intro-to-remote-sensing” and open it.
+2. Under “Recent Projects,” select `intro-to-remote-sensing` and open it.
 3. **Create a true color image**.
 This is the same process that was used to create the premade true color images used in Exercise 2.1.
     1. Select “Raster > Miscellaneous > Merge…”
     2. Click on the “...” next to the “Input layers” field.